Enter your email address below and subscribe to our newsletter

 baked ziti - adding the meatballs.

 Mix well.
 Add the pasta with the sauce to the casserole.
-Make sure to fill it to the top and adapt the recipe according to the portions that you are making.
-If you’re making a large portion, use a larger casserole; use enough pasta to fill the casserole right to the top.
-Add slices of your favourite cheese.
-For this recipe, we’ve chosen Roumy cheese, an Egyptian cheese.
+Make sure to fill it to the top and adjust the recipe to the portions you are making.
+If you’re making a large portion, use a larger casserole dish; use enough pasta to fill it right to the top.
+Add slices of your favorite cheese.
+We’ve chosen Roumy cheese, an Egyptian cheese.

 It is a type of hard cheese aged three to four months.

-It belongs to the same family of cheeses, such as Pecorino Romano and Manchego.
-It has a slightly pungent smell that is cheesy but delightful when melted or baked in the oven.
+It belongs to the same family of cheeses as Pecorino Romano and Manchego.
+It has a slightly pungent, cheesy smell that becomes delightful when melted or baked in the oven.
 Another comparable cheese is Kefalotyri, which is a Greek cheese.
-You can also use Mozzarella cheese with a light sprinkling of grated parmesan cheese on top of the baked ziti before adding it to the oven.
+You can also use Mozzarella cheese with a light sprinkling of grated parmesan on top of the baked ziti before baking.
 A sharp cheddar cheese will also work well for this recipe.
-The important part for cooking is using what you have and making the best of it.
+The important part of cooking is using what you have and making the best of it.

 baked ziti